-Acceptable So ources of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration · sales proceeds and settlement costs.
+Acceptable Sources of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration sales proceeds and settlement costs.
 Disability status Verification from medical professional stating that individual qualifies under the definition of disability.
-Telephone or in- person contact with medical professional verifying qualification under the federal disability definition and documentation in the file of the conversation.
+Telephone or inperson contact with medical professional verifying qualification under the federal disability definition and documentation in the file of the conversation.
 Proof of SSI or Social Security disability payments.
 Disability assistance expenses Letters from suppliers, caregivers, etc. Bills and records of payment Dividend income and savings account interest income.
 Verification form completed by bank.
-Telephone or inperson contact with appropriate party, documented in file by the owner.
+Telephone or in- person contact with appropriate party, documented in file by the owner.
 Copies of current statements, bank passbooks, certificates of deposit, if they show required information (i.e., current rate of interest).
 Copies of Form 1099 from the financial institution, and verification of projected income for the next twelve (12) months.
 Broker's quarterly statements showing value of stocks/bonds and earnings credited to the applicant.
 For households with current family assets less than \$5,000, the household can self-declare the amount of assets and the amount of income the family expects to receive from the assets.
 Assets will be 3 rd party verified for eligibility and every 3 rd year participating in a Public Housing Program.
 This does not apply to families required to attend zero income interviews or residents of Sunnyslope Manor or Fillmore Gardens.
 Employment Income including tips, Use of HUD's UIV / EIV data and Verification form completed by employer.
 Telephone or in- person contact with employer, W-2 Forms, if applicant has had same employer Notarized statements or affidavits signed by applicant that

-Acceptable Sources of Verification

-Third Party Documents

-Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration

-gratuities, overtime. discrepancy and new hire reports, and/or computer matching agreements with a State Wage Information Collection Agency (SWICA) to obtain wage information electronically, by mail, fax or in person.
+Acceptable Sc ources of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration gratuities, overtime. discrepancy and new hire reports, and/or computer matching agreements with a State Wage Information Collection Agency (SWICA) to obtain wage information electronically, by mail, fax or in person.
 The Housing Department may have the Resident sign a Request for Earnings Statement from the SSA to confirm past earnings and the Housing Department will mail the form to SSA.
 The form will be sent to the address the Housing Department specifies on the form. specifying amount to be paid per pay period and length of pay period.
 Document in file by the owner. for at least two years and increases can be accurately projected.
-Paycheck stubs or earning statements for the last three months, if employed by the same employer in conjunction with UIV / EIV Data. describe amount and source of income.
+The three most current, consecutive and complete paycheck stubs if paid bi-weekly; the four most current, consecutive paycheck stubs if paid semimonthly or weekly, if employed by the same employer in conjunction with UIV / EIV Data. describe amount and source of income.
+Family composition.

-Family None required.
 None required.
-Birth certificates

-composition.
-Divorce decree

-Legal separation documents

-Drivers' licenses

-Employer records

-Income tax returns

-Marriage certificates

-School records

-Social Security Administration records

-Social service agency records

-Support payment records

-Utility bills
+None required.
+Birth certificates Divorce decree Legal separation documents Drivers' licenses Employer records Income tax returns Marriage certificates School records Social Security Administration records Social service agency records Support payment records Utility bills